 What to Expect

-Dragons Tooth: The first jewel in the crown is the shortest hike, but the most exciting climb.
-It’s 2.3 miles to the crest of Cove Mountain (4.6 miles round trip), but that includes the most rugged mile on the A.T. in Virginia.
-Scramble up a series of rock walls to reach the Dragons Tooth rock formation: a massive 35-foot spire of quartzite towering high above the trees.
-There are sweeping views to enjoy from the foot of this mountaintop monolith, but the bravest hikers keep scrambling to the tip of the Tooth, for the full 360-degree panorama and an unbeatable “top of the world” sensation.
+Hike #1: The first jewel in the crown is the shortest hike, but the most exciting climb.
+It’s 2.3 miles to the crest of the mountain (4.6 miles round trip), including a very rugged mile scramble near the top!
+Scramble up a series of rock walls to reach an impressive rock formation: a massive 35-foot spire of quartzite towering high above the trees.
+There are sweeping views to enjoy from the foot of this mountaintop monolith, but the bravest hikers keep scrambling to the very tip of the climb, for the full 360-degree panorama and an unbeatable “top of the world” sensation.

-McAfee Knob: The crown jewel of this series is McAfee Knob, the most photographed spot on the Appalachian Trail.
+Hike #2: The crown jewel of this series!
 While this is the longest hike – about 8 miles round trip – it’s also the gentlest since we’ll start at higher elevation.
-Two A.T. shelters and a series of rock formations keep things interesting as you hit your stride on this continuous climb.
-Finally, emerge onto a dramatic rock ledge that offers a 270-degree view of the idyllic Catawba Valley below, and mountains beyond.
-Don’t worry, we’ll save plenty of time to snap photos of your favorite pose on the famous diving board rock, or just dangle our feet and savor the open space.
+Several campsites and a series of rock formations keep things interesting as you hit your stride on this continuous climb.
+Finally, emerge onto a dramatic rock ledge that offers a 270-degree view of the idyllic valley below, and mountains beyond.
+Don’t worry, we’ll save plenty of time to snap photos of your favorite pose on top, or just dangle our feet and savor the open space.

-Tinker Cliffs: This hike is a lesser-known gem, but it may be your favorite.
+Hike #3: This hike is a lesser-known gem, but it may be your favorite.
 Starting out in the heart of the valley, an easy stroll across fields and creeks soon intensifies as you take on a steep climb with over 200 log steps.
-The effort pays off when you wind through house-sized boulders to find yourself atop a mile-long limestone bluff high above the Catawba Valley.
+The effort pays off when you wind through house-sized boulders to find yourself atop a mile-long limestone bluff high above the green valley below.
 With a breathtaking view around each bend, the challenge is deciding where to take a photo or claim your own special spot to soak in the majesty.